 - The Value is the transliteration of the VIN characters using the transliteration table.

-- The Multiplier is the values from the weight factor table that have been copied below.
+- The Weight is the values from the weight factor table that have been copied below.

 - The Products are what you get by multiplying the Value and the Weight.